Arcky97/Pokemon-Kyrac/README.md

 - Fixed an issue with the Animation of the shelves in the library.

 - Finished the story events in the library.

+### V1.8.13A - Release April 16 2023

+- Added an OST for the Yacht's Game Corner.

+- Added a different OST for the Yacht's Lab.

+- Added a mysterious OST for the hidden room in the library.

 ## Credits: